 The problem is, however, that the only crown they gave their king was a crown of thorns.

-This week the Church recalls a far more important victory procession.
+About seven weeks after Palm Sunday, the Church celebrates a far more important victory procession.
 The Solemnity of the Ascension celebrates the triumphal entry into the heavenly Jerusalem, the true and eternal City of God.
 The inhabitants of that city did not cry “hosanna” one day and “crucify him” the next.
 Suffering is over.
 Death has been defeated.
 There is nothing left for Christ but glory.

 Talk, as they say, is cheap.
 Jesus did not just talk about Good News, he was good news — changing sadness around him to joy, darkness to light.
 So his preaching was accompanied by signs and wonders.
 In Mark’s gospel, Jesus describes signs that will accompany those who believe and carry the good news to others.